-Q: How do I get from Trenton, NJ to NYC
+Q: How do I get a Train from Trenton, NJ to NYC

 Answer: The NJ Transit trains are the best option for public transportation from Trenton NJ to NYC.
 The ride from Trenton to Penn Station in Manhattan will take about 1 hour, and the cost of the train fare is about $17 dollars.
 There are over 1,000 parking spots available next to the Trenton station at a daily rate of $18.

 Q: How do I get from Hoboken, NJ to NYC (Manhattan)